rush9703/carpilot-pro-privacy/PRIVACY.md

 **Last Updated**: January 18, 2026

-Your privacy is important to us. **CamPilot** ("we", "our", or "us") is designed to prioritize your privacy.
+Your privacy is important to us. **CamPilot** is designed to prioritize your privacy.
 This Privacy Policy explains how our app interacts with your data.

 ### 1. Data Collection
 **We do not collect, store, or share any personal data.**